Home » FAITH LIFE » Bible Study » She Reads Truth Bible | A Review

 Each plan is accompanied by a ‘Going Deeper’ selection of verses to read that coordinate with each day’s reading.
 Looking at the Gospel of John, for example, I see that John 1 includes Isaiah 55:10-11 and Hebrews 1:1-4, as companion passages.
 These short additional readings will help me to further my understanding of the interconnectedness of Scripture.

-Along with the reading plan, I mentioned the minimal study tools: a timeline, brief background, and summary statement.
+Along with the reading plan, I mentioned the minimal study tools: a timeline, a brief background, and a summary statement.
 These are just enough for me, as I have plenty of Bible study resources, both in print and online, to guide my study.
 Just a quick overview of each book is all I need or want.

 A third reason for choosing the She Reads Truth Bible was that it is not weighed down with commentary.
 I have plenty of Bibles with commentary in them and believe this tool has its place.
 However, I wanted a Bible that would leave plenty of room for my own notes, insight, and application, without me relying on someone else for my understanding.
 I think sometimes we rely too much on the easy availability of multiple tools for study more than we rely on the Holy Spirit.
 With little commentary, I’m hoping to open the door a little wider to the Spirit.